ropolexi/DeSoLibraryESP32/README.md

 ArduinoJson - https://github.com/bblanchon/ArduinoJson

-**This library does not need any seed phrase to access any account**
+**DeSoLibraryESP32 library does not need any seed phrase to access any account.
+This library is for monitoring purposes only**